Denturist: Dentures throughout the ages

 In the 1700s, ivory dentures were developed from walrus, elephant or hippopotamus tusks.
 Alexis Duchateu crafted the first porcelain dentures in 1770.
 These were prone to cracking and appeared too white to be natural teeth.
 Duchateus was a pharmacist, since Denturist, as an occupation was yet to be established.

 In the 1800s, the incidence of dental decay and tooth loss began to increase rapidly.
 The industrialisation period meant the consumption of sugar among British citizens increased by 500 percent.
 A need for an alternative form of dentures was needed.

 In 1815, the Battle of Waterloo gave rise to the highly demanded "Waterloo teeth".
 These were dentures crafted primarily from the teeth of dead soldiers seated in a base of animal ivory.
 Waterloo dentures gave the appearance of natural teeth and were not as prone to breakage as porcelain dentures.

 In 1820, Claudius Ash was given the task of crafting a new and improved form of dentures.
 Ash was a silversmith and goldsmith.
 He constructed porcelain on 18-karat gold plates.
 The springs that held the dentures together were also made of gold.
 Dentures that were previously made from natural teeth or porcelain were both aesthetically and functionally inferior in comparison to Ash's design.

 In the 1850s, Ash and his company developed Vulcanite (hardened rubber that seated porcelain teeth).
 His company was the leading supplier of this form of dentures in Europe.
 Charles Goodyear was awarded the patent for Vulcanite-based dentures in 1851.
 Dentures, at the time, were primarily focused on aesthetics.
 Early in the 20th century, Dentistry shifted from treatment based therapy to prevention and as such, dentures that were in line with good health became more favourable.
 Having a clear occupation for dentures alone became a requirement.

 Legal recognition of denturists

 The 1919 Tasmanian Dental Act made a clear distinction between the role of a Dentist and the practice of denture making.
 For a patient that required dentures, a consultation by referral from a Dentist became normal procedure.
 Denturism – that is the field of dentures - was not recognised until more recent times.
+The Health Amendment Act (1933) was the first legal document that gave rise to the practice of Denturism in Canada.
+The Dental Mechanics Act of Alberta (1961) was the future update to this legislation allowing Denturists to begin work in the field.
+They were also known as "Dental Mechanics" or "Denture Therapists."
+This gave rise for the need for legal recognition of denturists in other countries.
+In the United States, the first legally recognised Denturists were found in Oregon, 1971.
+In 1974, denturists were first legally recognised and in 1978, Denture Therapists began practicing.